Greece Moments Greece Moments

 Chapel of Agia Ekaterini in the middle of the forest

-With an all-terrain vehicle, you can also drive up to this point.
-But the last kilometer on foot is a tough one.
-The climb is steep, but the view from the forecourt of the cave church to the coast and the deep blue Aegean Sea compensates for the exertions.
+With an all-terrain vehicle, you can also drive up to this point, but the last kilometre on foot is a tough one.
+The climb is steep, yet the view from the forecourt of the cave church over the coast and the deep blue Aegean Sea more than makes up for the effort.

 Samos Wanderungen Weiße Kirche Panagia Makrini